 Need flea control or tick control in Katy, Richmond, Houston, or Fulshear, Texas?
-Call Life After Bugs at (832) 230-6433 to schedule a free flea and tick inspection.
+Call Life After Bugs at (832) 230-6433 to schedule a flea and tick inspection.
 We’ll recommend the best treatment options and suggest a prevention plan that suits your individual needs.

 We’ve all heard the saying “If you see one flea, there’s a hundred more that you haven’t seen”.
 That’s why treatment should begin as soon as the first sighting and treatment should be repeated regularly.
 Delays in treating the infestation quickly may lead to a full infestation which carries the risk of flea-transmitted diseases.